Blueguy0301/Megane-next/README.md

 A point of sales system made with NextJs, Prisma and CockroachDB.

+## About the project:

+I am using this project to learn more about Nextjs and how SSR and ISR works.
+This is my first time overall to using the next environment.

 ## Features

 1. Record products with barcodes or not.